temach/reports/FIA-Lab-5-mail.md

 	sample_directory=/usr/share/doc/postfix/examples \
 	readme_directory=/usr/share/doc/postfix \
 	html_directory=/usr/share/doc/postfix/html
+$ make
+$ make install
 ```

+To compile it successfully I had to also install the `libdb5.3-dev` package.

 To find the build log for Ubuntu I used info from the following link: https://askubuntu.com/questions/48499/where-can-i-find-the-configure-options-used-to-build-a-package